ssstee/RandomAnswerGeneratorHTML/README.md

+# Random Answer Generator HTML

-# Random Answer Generator HTML (kinda like a magic 8 ball or the book of answers)
+ Random Answer Generator made in HTML.  <sup> (it's basically kinda like a magic 8 ball or the book of answers)</sup>
- Random Answer Generator made in HTML.

- The answers have been generated through ChatGPT.
+ + The answers have been generated through ChatGPT.
+ + Both CSS and JS are included in the index.html.

+ You can try it [here](https://ssstee.github.io/RandomAnswerGeneratorHTML/).